 - A criminal history check is also required for both licenses, which will cost about $50.

-Other expenses for association memberships, office space, additional training, and asking for waivers from specific regulations may apply.
-Agents and brokers may also expect to pay $145 for continuing education and $100 to $125 in renewal fees every four years to keep their licenses current.
+Other costs may apply for association memberships, office space, further training, and requesting exceptions from certain requirements.
+To keep their licenses current, agents and brokers should budget $145 for continuing education and $100 to $125 in renewal costs every four years.

 How long does it take to get a real estate license in Georgia?

-Depending on where you reside, being a real estate agent might take anywhere from four to six months from start to finish.
-In Georgia, though, getting your driver’s license might take as little as three to nine weeks.
-4 If you haven’t already done so, you may need another couple of months to find a sponsored broker.
-A Georgia real estate agent’s average yearly compensation is $71,241.5.
+Being a real estate agent might take anywhere from four to six months from start to finish, depending on where you live.
+In Georgia, however, obtaining a driver’s license might take as little as three to nine weeks.
+4 If you haven’t already, you may need to wait a few months to find a sponsored broker.
+The average yearly salary for a Georgia real estate agent is $71,241.5.

-Due to the extra requirements of completing an additional 60 hours of pre-broker real estate training and having previously worked three years as an agent or three years in the broader real estate business, the route to becoming a broker may take a bit longer.
-A real estate broker in Georgia earns an average of $97,762 a year.
+The path to becoming a broker may take a little longer due to the additional requirements of completing an additional 60 hours of pre-broker real estate training and having previously worked three years as an agent or three years in the wider real estate sector.
+A real estate broker in Georgia gets an annual salary of $97,762.

 Is it possible to apply for a real estate license in Georgia online?

-In Georgia, you can earn your license right away if you pass your exam, which you can register for online after completing the required number of hours of pre-licensing study.
+In Georgia, if you pass your exam, which you may register for online after completing the requisite number of hours of pre-licensing study, you can get your license straight immediately.

-If you pass the exam, you can acquire your license right away if you have all of the necessary paperwork, which includes a supporting broker statement, a notarized declaration of lawful presence, and a Georgia criminal information report.
-Before you have to retake any exam, you have up to 12 months to activate your license.
+If you pass the exam, you will be able to obtain your license immediately if you have all of the required documents, which include a supporting broker statement, a notarized declaration of lawful presence, and a Georgia criminal information report.
+You have up to 12 months to activate your license before having to repeat any exams.

 Is post-licensing education required in Georgia?

-For each four-year license renewal, Georgia real estate agents and brokers must complete 36 hours of approved continuing education coursework.
-All classes must be taken at one of Georgia’s approved real estate schools.
+Georgia real estate agents and brokers must complete 36 hours of authorized continuing education curriculum for each four-year license renewal.
+All lessons must be taken in an accredited real estate school in Georgia.

 Read more>> How To Become A Real Estate Agent In New Jersey?